akamai/cli-diagnostics/README.md

 # Get Started with the Diagnostic Tools CLI

 The Diagnostic Tools CLI lets you identify, analyze, and troubleshoot common content delivery network issues that your users may encounter.

 ## Install Diagnostic Tools CLI

 To install this CLI, you need the [Akamai CLI](https://github.com/akamai/cli) package manager.
 Once you install the Akamai CLI, run this command:

 `akamai install diagnostics`

 ## Stay up to date

 To make sure you always use the latest version of the CLI, run this command:

 `akamai update diagnostics`

 ## Concepts

 To learn more about the concepts behind this CLI and the Diagnostic Tools API, see the Diagnostic Tools API [Overview](https://developer.akamai.com/api/core_features/diagnostic_tools/v2.html#overview).

 ## Available commands

 ### `help`
 This command returns a list of available commands and flags with their descriptions.

 ### `list`
 This command lists available commands with their short descriptions.

 ### `user-diagnostics create-group`
 This command creates a group in Diagnostic Tools for a hostname you want to gather diagnostic data for.
 It also generates a diagnostic link that you can send to end users of a group’s hostname or URL.
 When end users click the link, the tool gathers the necessary diagnostic data to submit.

-**Command**: `user-diagnostics create-group group_name hostname`, where:
+**Command**: `user-diagnostics create-group group_name hostname` where:

 - `group_name` is the name you assign to the group.
 - `hostname` is the hostname you need to gather diagnostic data for.